Migrating to the cloud: 2010 vs. 2020

 Migration is the process of an enterprise moving their data estate or applications to cloud to achieve scalability, accessibility, performance, and to meet the security/compliance requirement to better serve their customers, including both internal customers (such as marketing or finance teams, for example) and external customers.

 In this era of constant innovation in data and technology solutions, moving appliances from on-premises environments to cloud data centers has become a necessity rather than a luxury.
-The cost, scalability, and overhead of maintaining an on-premises environment is huge, while moving to the cloud enables organizations to decouple the overhead of infrastructure maintenance, making the cloud much more cost efficient.
+The cost, scalability, and overhead of maintaining an on-premises environment is huge, while migrating to the cloud enables organizations to decouple the overhead of infrastructure maintenance, making the cloud much more cost efficient.

 Changes in migration from 2010 to 2020